adrianchellew/GitDemo/README.md

 # Git Demo Repo
-This is a demo app
+This is a sample demo app for the git course.

 ## Roadmap
 * Add new features